 Pain Memory MP3 Podcast

-Pharmacologic pain treatment includes a wide range of analgesics for different pain levels.
-For the treatment of mild pain non-opioids are used.
-These are also called “peripherally acting analgesics”, as they predominantly have peripheral effects.
+Due to its complexity, chronic pain requires different, complementary approaches, such as physical and psychological treatment and pharmacological therapy.
+This includes a wide range of pain-relieving medications (analgesics).
+Depending on the pain severity, different kinds of analgesics are available.
+For the treatment of mild pain, non-opioids are used.
+These are also called “peripherally acting analgesics” as they predominantly have peripheral effects.
 For more severe pain opioids can be applied, which are also known by the term “centrally acting analgesics” (CAA) since they primarily have a central effect (in the brain or spinal cord).
-Based on the mode of application one can distinguish between systemic treatments (taken orally or administered parental) and topical treatments (being applied directly to the painful area e.g. plaster).2 In addition, so-called co-analgesics are used when appropriate.
+In addition, so-called co-analgesics, are used when appropriate.
 Co-analgesics are medications whose primary indication is for a purpose other than pain relief, but that demonstrate some analgesic effects (e.g. antidepressants).

 Additionally, non-pharmacologic approaches such as transcutaneous electrical nerve stimulation (TENS), acupuncture or hypnosis may support pain control.